-In her role as WIEGO’s Programme Strategy Advisor, Rhonda coordinates the Inclusive Cities project and Securing Economic Rights for Women's projects.
+In her role as WIEGO’s Programme Strategy Advisor, Rhonda coordinated the Inclusive Cities project and Securing Economic Rights for Women's projects.
 She is a member of WIEGO’s global Operations Team, and she also provides operational and strategic planning support to membership-based organizations of the working poor.

 Rhonda holds a Master's degree in Management for the Voluntary Sector from McGill University and has over two decades of experience in resource mobilization and organizational development in the charitable sector.
 She was Co-Director of Resource Development and Co-Director of Communications for Amnesty International Canada, and served as International Marketing Director for CARE International.
 As a consultant, Rhonda has also worked with several North American NGOs, as well as with IDRC-supported research networks (Latin America, Africa, Middle East) on their resource mobilization and capacity-building needs.